poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 Those constraints are parts of the schema.

 - The value must match its domain ("Domain constraint"), knowing that a domain can have additional constraints (`NOT NULL`, `UNIQUE`).
-- The entity integrity constraint: no primary key value can be `NULL`{.sqlmysql}.
+- The entity integrity constraint: no primary key value can be `NULL`.
 - The referential integrity constraint: referred values must exist.

 Those last two constraints will be studied in the next section.